-\$122,114 was expended and/or encumbered to cover lodging and group meals for judges and subordinate judicial officers participating at the Family Law, Juvenile Law, Civil Law, and Cow

-County Institute programs.
+In FY 2015-2016, the Education Plan developed by the CJER Governing Committee included the Institutes for Probate Law and Cow County judges (judges in small, often rural courts who hear all assignments). \$56,116 was expended and/or encumbered to cover lodging and group meals for judges and subordinate judicial officers participating at the Probate Law and Cow County Institute programs.
 Additional costs covered include materials production, meeting room rental and AV equipment rental.

 CJER offers institutes in all of the major trial court bench assignments (civil, criminal, family, juvenile, probate) as well as specific programs for appellate justices, rural court judges, appellate court attorneys, and trial court attorneys.
 The bench assignment institutes are designed primarily for experienced judicial officers, but judges new to the assignment also benefit from attending.
-These two-day programs typically offer between 12 and 20 courses covering topics of current interest, legal updates, and other current material.
+These two-day programs typically offer between 12 and 20 courses covering topics of current interest, legal updates, and best practices.
 Participants frequently comment that the learning environment is greatly enhanced by meeting statewide with their colleagues, because it provides an opportunity to learn about different strategies for dealing with the many challenges faced by judges in the same assignment or by the specific audiences attending the institute.
 By attending these programs, judges and subordinate judicial officers achieve education hours towards the continuing education expectations and requirements of California Rules of Court.
 Attendance numbers at the institutes range from 70 to 140 attendees.

 Essential content is identified by Curriculum Committees appointed by the CJER Governing Committee and then more specifically developed by workgroups.
-This content can include in-depth coverage of common, yet complex, issues which are not covered in sufficient detail at the Primary Assignment Orientations.
+This content can include indepth coverage of common, yet complex, issues which are not covered in sufficient detail at the Primary Assignment Orientations.
 In addition, there are many course offerings on advanced topics as well as courses on recent developments in the law.
 The primary benefit to the courts, and the branch as a whole, is that statewide programming for experienced judges provides uniformity in the administration of justice and the opportunity for judicial officers to learn from their more experienced peers.
 Additionally, some sessions may be videotaped by staff and posted online, where they are available to all judicial officers.
-In FY 2014-2015, the Education Plan developed by the CJER Governing Committee included the Institutes for Family Law, Juvenile Law, Civil Law, and Cow County judges (judges in small, often rural courts who hear all assignments).